missionpinball/mpf-docs/hardware/eli_dmd/index.rst

 RGB.DMD Controller
 ==================

+The RGB.DMD controller was designed as a variant to the SmartMatrix that would be capable of both controlling RGB LED panels and accepting and decoding the DMD signal from an existing commercial pinball machine.
+As soon as RGB LED panels with spacing matching that of a DMD became available in September of 2015, Eli worked with the MPF developers to modify the SmartMatrix software and make it possible to stream color DMD images from MPF to SmartMatrix and RGB.DMD displays so that MPF machines can have color displays in the traditional 32x128 DMD form factor.

-It's likely that no one would be using :doc:`RGB LED DMDs </hardware/eli_dmd/index>` if it wasn't for the efforts of Eli Curtz.
+It's likely that no one would be using RGB LED DMDs if it wasn't for the efforts of Eli Curtz.
 Eli first posted about these types of panels in the P-ROC forum (now defunct) in 2014.
 At that time we could only find panels with 3mm spacing between pixels which was a bit larger than traditional pinball DMDs, but that's what kicked